 Booking a Walk

-We run each walk several times each year – keep an eye on the events calendar, or sign up to our mailing list to receive updates.
+We run each walk several times each year – take a look at our upcoming walks, or sign up to our mailing list to receive updates.
 Places on these walks always book out quickly, so if you’re part of a larger group you may wish to consider booking a custom walk.

 Glasgow Women’s Library has a group of trained tour guides who are experienced in taking out varied groups on our specialized Women’s Heritage walks.
 Tours can be undertaken and adapted for specific groups and organizations (for example, for groups with a common interest or groups visiting Glasgow for the first time).
 Some of the groups we have delivered tailored tours to include: Paths for All annual conference delegates, Civicus conference delegates, Edinburgh International Women’s Group, Marseilles Women’s History Group and other local, national and international organizations.